rsocket/rsocket/Protocol.md

 __NOTE__: The semantics are similar to [TLS False Start](https://tools.ietf.org/html/draft-bmoeller-tls-falsestart-00).

-The term SETUP_ERROR is used below to indicate an ERROR frame that has a Stream ID of 0 and an Error Code that indicates a SETUP error.
+Immediately upon successful connection, the client MUST send either a SETUP or RESUME frame with Stream ID of 0.
+Any other frame received that is NOT a SETUP|RESUME frame or a SETUP|RESUME frame with a Stream ID > 0, MUST cause the server to send an ERROR[INVALID_SETUP] and close the connection.

-Immediately upon successful connection, the client MUST send a SETUP frame with Stream ID of 0.
-Any other frame received that is NOT a SETUP frame or a SETUP frame with a Stream ID > 0, MUST cause the server to send a SETUP_ERROR (with INVALID_SETUP) and close the connection.
+See [Resume Operation](#resume-operation) for more information about resuming.
+The rest of this section assumes use of SETUP for establishing a connection.

 The client-side Requester can inform the server-side Responder as to whether it will honor LEASEs or not based on the presence of the __L__ flag in the SETUP frame.